remindmodel/pre-processing/README.md

 The name of the generated input data archive will contain the concatenation of `revision` and `dev`.

-The default settings uses the default cache system (`cfg$cachetype = "def"`), which utilizes the default cache shared by most other madrat processes on the Cluster (`/p/projects/rd3mod/inputdata/cache_1.27`).
+The default settings use the default cache system (`cfg$cachetype = "def"`), which utilizes the default cache shared by most other madrat processes on the cluster (`/p/projects/rd3mod/inputdata/cache_1.27`).
 If you want to use an existing cache folder other than the default cache folder on the cluster, you can set it using `cfg$cachefolder = "path/to/my/cache"`.
 If this folder is empty, you effectively start from scratch with your input data generation.